University of Otago Dunedin School of Medicine

-The Dunedin School of Medicine is the name of the School of Medicine that is based on the Dunedin campus of the University of Otago.
+The Dunedin School of Medicine is the name of the School of Medicine that is based on the Dunedin campus of the University of Otago in New Zealand.

-All University of Otago medical students who gain entry after the competitive Health Sciences First Year program, or who gain graduate entry, spend their second and third years (ELM; Early Learning in Medicine) studying at the Otago Medical School in Dunedin.
+Students who gain entry after the competitive Health Sciences First Year program or who gain graduate entry spend their second and third years (ELM; Early Learning in Medicine) studying at the Otago Medical School in Dunedin.
 In their fourth, fifth, and sixth years (ALM; Advanced Learning in Medicine), students can either study at the Dunedin School of Medicine (Dunedin), the University of Otago, Christchurch, or the University of Otago, Wellington.

 History

 Opened in 1875, the Otago Medical School initially taught a two-year course with training completed overseas.
 1887 saw the first medical graduate who had been taught solely at Otago.
 In 1891, the medical school was formally made the Faculty of Medicine.
-Until 1920, training took only four years, but was then extended to six.
+The length of training was extended from five to six years by the dean Lindo Ferguson.

 From 1924, students could complete their last year of training at hospitals in either Auckland, Christchurch, or Wellington, as well as Dunedin.
 In 1938, branch faculties were established in these other centres.
 Otago's relationship with Auckland ceased after the opening of the University of Auckland School of Medicine in 1968.
 The branch faculties in Christchurch and Wellington became 'clinical' schools in 1973 and 1977 respectively; the forerunners to the modern University of Otago, Christchurch and University of Otago, Wellington.